This Ragu Recipe was one of my very first posts on Foodology Geek.

 - olive oil for drizzling

 - Cut the pork shoulder into 3-4 large pieces.
 Trim excess fat and season well with salt and pepper.
+(Be generous with the salt and pepper)

 - Remove the browned meat from dutch oven and place on a plate to rest.
 Remove the majority of excess fat from the pan.